radius-project/docs/docs/content/guides/recipes/howto-dev-recipes/index.md

 ---
 type: docs
-title: "How-To: Use Local Dev Recipes"
+title: "How-To: Use local-dev Recipes"
-linkTitle: "Local Dev Recipes"
+linkTitle: "local-dev Recipes"
 description: "Learn how to use the pre-built Recipes that come with Radius environment."
 weight: 200
 categories: "How-To"